 Requirements

-During the architecture definition phase of PDS 2010, we decomposed the system into various elements that included the Search service, which was derived from requirement 3.1 of the Level 1, 2, and 3 Requirements document [1].
+During the architecture definition phase of PDS4, we decomposed the system into various elements that included the Search service, which was derived from requirement 3.1 of the Level 1, 2, and 3 Requirements document [1].
 Although use cases are an excellent tool for capturing requirements, we re-state the requirements of the Search service in an alternative form in this section.

 The following system requirements from [1] relate to the Search service and are quoted here for convenience: